fast-af/developer-portal-starter/developer-portal/for-sellers/reporting/exporting-data/overview.md

 keywords: Fast export data
 ---

-# Exporting Payment data overview
+# Exporting Payment Data Overview

 You can view your payout history and download a file for each payout containing a detailed transaction-level report on your Seller Dashboard!